An Infinite Sequence of Additive Channels: the Classical Capacity of Cloning Channels: Additivity of the classical capacity

 where $J_i^{(\ell)}$ are related to the $\ell-$dimensional generators of the $su(2)$ algebra.
 The $su(2)$ algebra generators are defined~\footnote{More precisely, the $su(2)$ algebra is a compact real form of the special linear algebra $sl(2,\bbC)$.} by $\big[J^{(\ell)}_+,J^{(\ell)}_-\big]=2J^{(\ell)}_z,\big[J^{(\ell)}_z,J^{(\ell)}_{\pm}\big]=\pm J^{(\ell)}_\pm$ and in the above equations we use $J_x^{(\ell)}=1/2\big(J^{(\ell)}_++J^{(\ell)}_-\big),J^{(\ell)}_y=-i/2\big(J^{(\ell)}_+-J^{(\ell)}_-\big)$.
 We also defined $n_x=\a\bar \b+\bar \a\b,n_y=i(\a\bar \b-\bar \a\b),n_z=|\a|^2-|\b|^2$ and $\tilde n_x=n_x, \tilde n_y=-n_y,\tilde n_z=n_z$.
 For the purposes of this paper we consider only input pure states $\|\vec{n}\|_2=1$.
 Note that barred operator $\bar\k_{\ell-1}$ indicates its entry-wise complex conjugation which results in transposition for density matrices.

-States in Eq.~(\ref{StokesplusConjugateStokes1}) are exactly those from Eq.~(\ref{blockdiag}) but stripped of all quantum-optical interpretations.
-However, one could get the same matrix form from the $1\to (\ell-1)$ UQCM if the channel output was rewritten in the completely symmetric (fixed) basis of $\ell-1$ qubits.
-Henceforth, contrary to the definition of UQCMs we consider cloning channels $\Cl{\ell-1}$ to be CP maps whose output is composed of all $\ell-1$ clones.
+States in Eq.~(\ref{StokesplusConjugateStokes1}) are the states $\varepsilon_\ell$ from Eq.~(\ref{blockdiag}) but stripped of all quantum-optical interpretations.
+One could get the same states as outputs of the $1\to (\ell-1)$ qubit UQCM if we traced over the reference system and the channel output was rewritten in the completely symmetric (fixed) basis of $\ell-1$ qubits.
+Recall that a UQCM is defined as a unitary producing approximate copies of an unknown input state.
+The output states are in a well defined sense closest to the input state as much as it is allowed by the laws of quantum mechanics and under several reasonable assumptions (such as $SU(2)$ covariance and symmetry with respect to the permutations of the output clones~\cite{cloners_review}).
+Henceforth, we consider cloning channels $\Cl{\ell-1}$ to be CP maps whose output is composed of all $\ell-1$ clones.
+For further a generalization to the qudit case we invite readers to Refs.~\cite{capregion_qudits} and \cite{CMP}.

 Comparing an input state $\varphi$ with an output $\varepsilon_\ell$ of $\Cl{\ell-1}$ we see that the transformation preserves the Stokes parameters $n_i$, even as the dimension of the algebra representation changes.
 We may interpret $\Cl{\ell-1}$ as an input state representation-changing channel.
 Similarly, the complementary channels $\S^c_{\ell-1}$ also change the representation of the input state accompanied by transposition (complex conjugation).
 We will make use of this intriguing interpretation of these channels in the proof of Lemma~\ref{lem:S_ell-entbreaking}.
 Finally, we observe that $\Cl{\ell-1}$ is a covariant channel (all UQCMs are by definition covariant) and so is $\S^c_{\ell-1}$.